How to Speed Up your WordPress Website (Without Coding)

 Google and most search engines may get a strong ranking signal if the website loads fast.
 Most search engines want to show their users content that provides a great user experience.
 Thus, unsurprisingly, you may see new websites ranking higher than older ones just because they are faster.

 Of course, there are other ranking factors we won’t get into right now, but speed will undoubtedly make a difference.

 How to check your website’s speed

-There are various tools, WordPress plugins, and web tools that will test your website’s speed.
+There are various WordPress plugins and web tools that will test your website’s speed.
 But the most straightforward way is through PageSpeed Insights by Google.

-The platform will show you how fast a page loads content, its size, and what are your optimization opportunities.
+The platform will show you how fast a page loads content, its size, and what your optimization opportunities are.